porteconj/research_report/content/posts/bank-credit-allocation-and-productivity-stylised-facts-for-portugal.md

 The paper finds evidence of substantial misallocation of bank loans between 2008 and 2016.
 During this period, the share of outstanding credit granted to firms with very low productivity (measured or inferred) was always substantial, peaking at 44% in 2013.
 This share declined afterwards with the rebound in economic activity and the growing allocation of new loans towards lower-risk firms and away from higher-risk firms (see figure).
 Credit misallocation was particularly high in construction and real estate but not confined to these sectors.

-The misallocation results depend on the existing stock of credit.
+Credit reallocation depends on the existing stock of credit.
 The responsiveness of credit growth to firm productivity is much lower in sectors with relatively more misallocated credit and in banks that have a high share of such credit in their portfolios.

 Click here to go to the paper by [Nuno Azevedo, Márcio Mateus, and Álvaro Pina](https://www.emerald.com/insight/content/doi/10.1108/SEF-08-2020-0312/full/html).